 One of the oldest restaurants in Salt Lake City, Ruth’s opened in 1949 in a downtown trolley car that Ruth moved up Emigration Canyon.
-Erik and Tracy Nelson took over Ruth’s a few years back, and so now you’ll find contemporary dishes like Erik’s raspberry chicken alongside classics such as liver & onions or tender, braised pot roast.
-And breakfast is served into late afternoon, so you can order the famous mile-high biscuits & country gravy for a late lunch if you’d like.
-In warm weather, the sprawling patio is the place to be, as Ruth’s also features live music from local artists.
+Erik and Tracy Nelson took over Ruth’s a few years back, and now you’ll find contemporary dishes like Erik’s raspberry chicken alongside classics such as liver and onions or tender, braised pot roast.
+Breakfast is served into late afternoon, so you can order the famous “Mile-High Biscuits” with country gravy for a late lunch.
+In warm weather, the sprawling patio is the place to be, as the restaurant also offers live music from local artists.

 More Ruth's Diner Restaurant Food Options